-The first reason is that protective moisture barrier in the skin has become completely depleted.
+The first reason is that the protective moisture barrier in the skin has become completely depleted.
 Often it is caused by natural ageing, prescription medication, UV rays, hot water [when washing the face], dry climates, smoking, excessive alcohol, not drinking enough water and two of the biggest culprits we commonly address; excessive exfoliation and not having the right skin-care regime in place.

 When we spoke to our patients about their skin concerns, we discovered that many had been using a high concentration of intensive active ingredients — outcomes that triggered an array of skin conditions including allergies and inflammation.
 And the second thing we noticed was that each did not focus on maintaining the hydration in the skin nor understood the function of their physical skin barriers.

 Through a series of compounds found in lipids – oils that bind the skin cells together.